stjordanis/terra-docs-old/docs/node-deploy-testnet.md

 SERVERS=1 REGION_LIMIT=1 make validators-start
 ```

-The testnet name is what's going to be used in --chain-id, while the cluster name is the administrative tag in AWS for the servers.
-The code will create SERVERS amount of servers in each availability zone up to the number of REGION\_LIMITs, starting at us-east-2. \(us-east-1 is excluded.\) The below BaSH script does the same, but sometimes it's more comfortable for input.
+The testnet name is what's going to be used in `--chain-id`, while the cluster name is the administrative tag in AWS for the servers.
+The code will create `SERVERS` amount of servers in each availability zone up to the number of `REGION_LIMIT`s, starting at `us-east-2`. (`us-east-1` is excluded.)
+The below BaSH script does the same, but sometimes it's more comfortable for input.

 ```text
 ./new-testnet.sh "$TESTNET_NAME" "$CLUSTER_NAME" 1 1